Litho Lam Printing vs. Digital Printing for Retail Packaging

 The Advantages of Litho-Laminated Packaging

-Potential Pitfalls of Litho Lam Printing
+Potential Drawbacks of Litho Lamination

 An additional consideration becoming increasingly relevant is customized messaging.
 Millennials and Generation Z demand more from today’s brands, and a personalized experience driven by packaging can significantly influence consumer purchasing decisions.
 Because litho lam depends on print plates to transfer images onto packaging (resulting in mass production), creating targeted campaigns comes with a cost.
 Additional sets of plates must be manufactured and purchased for each artwork variation that is to be printed.